 Hebden Crescent, Kelson, Lower Hutt

-Follow the not so Dry Creek over grassy areas, ideal for picnics, to native bush up towards a small waterfall and back again.
-Expect wet feet as you cross the stream several times, enroute you may see a smaller waterfall.
+Follow the Dry Creek track over grassy areas, ideal for picnics and camping, to native bush up towards a small waterfall and back again.
+Expect wet feet as you cross the stream several times, en route you may see a smaller waterfall.
 Great for young family groups, especially in summer.
 It's a rocky walk so its not suitable for buggies.

 1747 Main Road North, Kaitoke, Upper Hutt